Can I claim injury compensation if I’ve signed a waiver?

 Gyms and health clubs, like any other business, are subject to the Unfair Contract Terms Act, so it is still possible to claim for injuries sustained in a gym accident.
 As well as ensuring that new members are given a thorough induction, gyms should ensure they minimise the risk of people becoming injured due to wet floors or poorly maintained equipment.

-At Slater and Gordon, we have successfully settled many gym injury claims on behalf of clients who were injured at their gym.
-Our personal injury solicitors can provide you with expert advice on whether any part of the waiver you have signed is valid and can let you know if your personal injury claim is likely to succeed.
+At Slater and Gordon, we have successfully settled many gym injury claims on behalf of clients who were injured at their gym. can provide you with expert advice on whether any part of the waiver you have signed is valid and can let you know if your personal injury claim is likely to succeed.